reeve567/PrisonCore/README.md

 ## Contributors

 Mainly this was developed by myself (@reeve567), however my friend @danielrolon0406 tried learning Java for a little while and contributed some things to the project, like a unique players counter.
-His code is all in his commits, which you can all check.
+His code is all in his commits, which you can all view seperately.

 ----